Rawtenstall: Governance

 A local board was formed for the town in 1874 and the district it governed was extended to cover parts of the townships of Lower Booths (Rawtenstall itself), Higher Booths, Newchurch and Haslingden in the ancient parish of Whalley and Cowpe, Lench, Newhall Hey and Hall Carr, and part of Tottington (Higher End) in the ancient parish of Bury.
+Rawtenstall Town Hall was completed in 1876.
 Subsequently, Rawtenstall was incorporated as a municipal borough in 1891 and in 1894 a civil parish was created to match the borders of the borough.
 Following the local government reorganisation in 1974 Rawtenstall became part of the Borough of Rossendale.

 Rawtenstall is part of the Rossendale and Darwen constituency, after the constituency of Rossendale was abolished in 1983.
 The constituency sends one member of parliament to the House of Commons.

-Jake Berry MP has been the Member of Parliament for Rossendale and Darwen since 2010.
+Andy MacNae MP has been the Member of Parliament for Rossendale and Darwen since the 2024 general election.

 Geography

 The neighbouring towns in the valley are Bacup, Haslingden and Ramsbottom.
 The area is bounded to the north by Loveclough and Whitewell Bottom, to the east by Waterfoot and Cowpe and to the south by Townsend Fold and Horncliffe.
 The River Irwell passes through the town on the first part of its route between Bacup and Manchester, collecting Limy Water close to the junction of Bury Road with Bocholt Way.
 Over recent years the area has become increasingly popular with visitors, attracted by historic buildings, dramatic landscapes and the heritage railway, the East Lancashire Railway which offers tourists and visitors a chance for days out at Rawtenstall, Ramsbottom and Bury stations among many rural communities along the line.